meeshkan/properties-driven-development-tutorial/ARTICLE.md

     @rule(key=inserted_keys)
     def search(self, key):
-        # We may have deleted the key already if it was
+        # A key inserted before may have already been
-        # a duplicate so check it should be there.
+        # deleted if it was a duplicate, so searching it
+        # may not succeed.
+Check the key exists in
+        # the model dictionary.
         assume(key in self.state)
         event("Searching existing key")
         assert self.sorted_dict[key] == self.state[key]